corcorana/restingIAF/iaf_manu.md

   word_document:
     number_sections: yes
     toc: yes
-keywords: Individual alpha frequency, peak frequency, centre of gravity, alpha rhythm, posterior dominant rhythm, Savitzky-Golay filter
 csl: apa.csl
-abstract: Individual alpha frequency (IAF) is a promising electrophysiological marker of interindividual differences in cognitive function.
-IAF has been shown to predict performance across a variety of psychophysical and cognitive tasks, and may underpin trait-like differences in information processing and general intelligence.
-It may also prove methodologically useful for sharpening the precision of frequency-band analyses throughout the spectral range.
-While numerous methods for estimating IAF have been proposed, the optimal approach remains unclear.
-In this paper, we describe a technique for deriving peak and centre of gravity IAF estimates from Savitzky-Golay filtered power spectra.
-We evaluated the performance characteristics of this automated analysis routine in both empirical and simulated EEG datasets.
-In the former, 61 peak alpha frequency estimates, and 62 centre of gravity estimates, were derived from $n=63$ healthy adults.
-The statistical features of these IAF estimates were remarkably consistent across the two estimators, and accorded with previously reported results from large-scale datasets.
-IAF simulations revealed that our automated estimation routine reliably extracted target alpha components even under relatively noisy spectral conditions.
-This routine consistently outperformed a simpler automated method of peak localisation that did not involve spectral smoothing.
-Our technique is fast, open source, and available in two popular programming languages (MATLAB and Python), and thus can easily be integrated within the most popular M/EEG toolsets (EEGLAB, FieldTrip and MNE-Python).
-As such, it offers a convenient means of improving the reliability and replicability of future IAF-related research.
+abstract: "Individual alpha frequency (IAF) is a promising electrophysiological marker of interindividual differences in cognitive function.
+IAF has been linked with  trait-like differences in information processing and general intelligence, and provides an empirical basis for the definition of individualised frequency bands.
+In this paper, we describe an automated method for deriving the two most common estimators of IAF: peak alpha frequency (PAF) and centre of gravity (CoG).
+These indices are calculated from resting-state power spectra that have been smoothed by a Savitzky-Golay filter (SGF).
+We evaluated the performance characteristics of this SGF analysis routine in both empirical and simulated EEG datasets.
+Application of the SGF technique to resting-state data from $n=63$ healthy adults resulted in 61 PAF, and 62 CoG estimates.
+The statistical properties of these estimates were consistent with previous studies.
+Analysis of simulated electrophysiological signals revealed that the automated SGF routine reliably extracts target alpha components, even under relatively noisy spectral conditions.
+The routine consistently outperformed a simpler method of automated peak localisation that did not involve spectral smoothing.
+The SGF technique is fast, open-source, and available in two popular programming languages (MATLAB and Python), and thus can easily be integrated within the most popular M/EEG toolsets (EEGLAB, FieldTrip and MNE-Python).
+As such, it affords a convenient opportunity for improving the reliability and replicability of future IAF-related research."
+keywords: "Individual alpha frequency, peak frequency, centre of gravity, alpha rhythm, posterior dominant rhythm, Savitzky-Golay filter"
 ---
 # Introduction
 Oscillatory activity is an inherent property of neurons and neuronal assemblies, and the timing of oscillatory dynamics is thought to encode information [e.g. @buzsaki2004;@fries2005;@vanrullen2016].